anoma/namada/documentation/dev/src/explore/libraries/errors.md

 The current preference is to use `thiserror` for most code and `eyre` for reporting errors at the CLI level and the client.

-To make the code robust, we should avoid using code that may panic for errors that recoverable and handle all possible errors explicitly.
+To make the code robust, we should avoid using code that may panic for errors that are recoverable and handle all possible errors explicitly.
 Two exceptions to this rule are:
 - prototyping, where it's fine to use `unwrap`, `expect`, etc.
 - in code paths with conditional compilation **only** for development build, where it's preferable to use `expect` in place of `unwrap` to help with debugging